chansey97/qi-circuit/qi-circuit-examples/fibonacci.md

 <img src="figures/image-20231220135548419.png" alt="image-20231220135548419" width=50% />

 All these circuits above are equivent circuits.
-In other words, the input $1$ can be replaced with other stream $\sigma$, see [rabbit-farming](rabbit-farming.md).
+Even the input $1$ can be replaced with other stream $\sigma$, see [rabbit-farming](rabbit-farming.md).